jaoleal/Sob_Proposal_Floresta/Sob_proposal.typ

   "A stretch goal would be making it runtime agnostic, rather than tied to tokio alone."
 ]

-The code design can be better discussed, but in first idea, the code could rely in modulating the async functions for each crate present in the libFloresta to make better use and reuse of the code.
+The code design can be better discussed, but in first idea, the code could rely in modulating only the used async functions by the #strong("libFloresta") and #strong("florestad") make better use and reuse of the code.

 #figure(
   image("Floresta-agnostic-Modules(Light).svg", width: 75%),